 No spam.
 Unsubscribe anytime.

-Bloomberg Tax · 21 days ago
+Bloomberg Tax · about 1 month ago

 The Bahraini National Bureau for Revenue released updated guidance on VAT treatment of real‑estate lease incentives on 29 January 2026.
 The guide clarifies that rent reductions and rent‑free periods are exempt, while reimbursements for fit‑out contributions are taxable.
 It also provides examples of common lease incentives used by landlords.

-Jerusalem Post · about 12 hours ago
+Jerusalem Post · 21 days ago

 The Knesset rejected Finance Minister Bezalel Smotrich’s order to double the VAT exemption ceiling on personal imports to $150, voting 59 against and 25 in favor.
 The order was intended to lower the cost of living and reduce online purchase prices, but critics warned it would harm local businesses.